I'm a writer. I'm an editor.

 I kept busy throughout the 2010s in a number of roles.

-I spent the latter half of the decade with rapidly rising health information publisher Healthline, writing all sorts of marketing copy in addition to curating, writing, and producing as many as 60 medical condition newsletters each month.
+I spent the latter half of the decade with rapidly rising health content publisher Healthline, writing all sorts of marketing and user experience copy in addition to curating, writing, and producing as many as 60 medical condition newsletters each month.

 Prior to jumping into Healthline's Olympic-sized full-time-office-job pool, I mixed and matched a number of fulfilling editorial gigs.